Treetops is our wonderful childrens home that provides short breaks for disabled children up to the age of 18

 Flexible support

-We are here to support you when and how you need it, whether your child simply comes for tea, spends a day with us or stays overnight.
-Treetops is open six days a week, 50 weeks of the year.
+We are here to support you when and how you need it, whether your child spends a day with us or stays overnight.
+Treetops is open 50 weeks of the year, 6 days a week.

 Great facilities and activities

-It’s a social and fun environment where we strive to incorporate the ideas and wishes of the children to ensure that they are stimulated and enjoy their time with us.
+We create a social, fun environment where we incorporate the children's ideas and wishes to ensure they are stimulated and enjoy their time with us.
 Parents can be rest assured that Treetops provides the best in terms of health and safety and we are regulated by Ofsted, and currently rated good.

 Whilst at Treetops, the children socialise, explore and make the most of our accessible and specially adapted activity spaces, which include a sensory room, a large sensory garden and play area, chill out lounge, TV room and large adapted kitchen where the children are encouraged to develop their own life skills through cooking activities.
 If staying overnight, they’ll rest and sleep in one of the six themed single bedrooms that overlook our lovely garden.